expaso/hassos-addons/README.md

 # Expaso Home Assistant Add-ons
 Welcome to my repository of Home Assitant Addons!

-Please check out the readme's in each add-on folder for more information abount the specific addon.
+Please check out the readme's in each add-on folder for more information about the specific addon.

 Kind regards,